NationalCentreTruthReconciliation/Get-ArchivematicaChecksumFile/README.md

         |- file3.txt
 ```

+For each call to `Get-ArchivematicaChecksumFile`, it is necessary to pass it which folder you want to process, and what algorithm you want to process the files in the folder with.

-If you want to create a SHA1 checksum for file1.jpg and file2.txt, and not any files in the data folder or the Thumbs.db file, you will run in PowerShell:
+If you want to create a SHA1 checksum for file1.jpg and file2.txt in our imaginary directory structure above, and not any files in the data folder or the Thumbs.db file, you will run in PowerShell:

 ```PowerShell
 Get-ArchivematicaChecksumFile -Folder C:\Users\transfer\ -Algorithm SHA1